BaggelMC/BuildMC-Core-Plugin/README.md

   Enable or disable the End dimension **dynamically**.
 No restarts required.
 Broadcasts the change to all players.

 - 🧱 **Survival-Friendly Chunk Claiming**
-  A secure, intuitive chunk claim system tied into the teams system.
+  A secure, intuitive chunk claim system tied into the team system.
 Built for balance and survival fairness.

 - ⚙️ **Easy Setup**
   Configure the plugin using `/buildmc` or edit the config files directly.